sowcow/blog/content/posts/casablanca.md

 I don't know if that final bottle drop has any subconscious effect from that perspective, but I observed some dynamics in my own relation to alcohol that was changing with the level of conscious understanding of other pictures.

-I assume Jack having drinks in the bar scene from The Shining made Stephen King's throat dry.
+I bet Jack having drinks in the bar scene from The Shining made Stephen King's mouth dry.
 Despite the kind of reduced look of Jack in that scene, I myself got an idea to maybe check the brand, even though it is not my thing in any way.
 Then when I got to made 2+2 about different details of different scenes,